Maximizing Performance as a Paleo Athlete: Unleashing Your Inner Caveman

 Breakfast foods that stabilize our blood sugar

-plate of eggs, avocado and beans
+plate of eggs, avocado and beans from meal plan

 When it comes to controlling blood sugar levels, it’s important to focus on avoiding refined carbohydrates, choose foods high in fiber, and balanced with protein and healthy fats.
 Here are some breakfast food options that can help regulate blood sugar: